markpengisme/DB/MongoDB/README.md

    { item: "sketch pad", qty: 95, size: { h: 22.85, w: 30.5, uom: "cm" }, status: "A" }
 ] );

-// Update a Single Document
+// Update a Single Document(If lastModified field does not exist, $currentDate will create the field.
+See $currentDate for details.) db.inventory.updateOne(
-db.inventory.updateOne(
    { item: "paper" },
    {